Mother’s Day, Again. 2026

 Crested Butte, Colorado, my 60th birthday

 I always think of you when I hear the Fleetwood Mac song Gypsy.
 For years, that song has reminded me of you, and I always picture you in your Alaska days.
-Tonight, during their show, for the first time I felt myself reflecting back on my pre-Arlo days, thinking like a gypsy in spirit.
-I kept thinking about how cool it would have been if you and I were able to meet when we were both in our young twenties.
+Tonight, during their show, for the first time, I felt myself reflecting on my pre-Arlo days, thinking like a gypsy in spirit.
+I kept thinking about how cool it would have been if you and I had met when we were both in our twenties.
 I think we would have been best friends.
 Thank you for gifting me with a part of your spiritual gypsy soul.
 Love you always!
 Emery December 3, 2018

-Emery sent this email to me after a Fleetwood Mac concert, when she was living in Fort Collins and I was still in KC, but would be moving to Boulder the following summer.
-I liked to think about Emery and me as friends— going to concerts together and wearing vintage clothing with braids in our hair.
+Emery sent this email to me after a Fleetwood Mac concert, when she was living in Fort Collins and I was still in Kansas City.
+I’d be moving to Boulder the following summer.
+I liked to think of Emery and me as friends—going to concerts together and wearing vintage clothing with braids in our hair.
 I held her idea, knowing that someday we would go to a Fleetwood Mac concert and pretend to be in our early 20s, instead of a young mother and grandmother.
 Those words hold far more value for me today, as do the conversations, the photos, the experiences, and the plans that never came to fruition, because now they carry the weight of being finite entities.

-This is not the typical beginning to a Mother’s Day post for me, with musings of pop tarts on make-shift trays and kids fighting over who gets to sit next to mom.
-Instead, I’ve been dreading this Mother’s Day.
-Emery, who is why I landed in Boulder, and was the one who ensured I was given a proper Mother’s Day celebration, is gone.
+My Mother’s Day essays for the past several years have been written with musings of Pop-Tarts on make-shift trays and kids fighting over who gets to sit next to mom.
+This Mother’s Day is different.
+I’ve been dreading this Mother’s Day.
+Emery, who was the reason I moved to Boulder and the one who would make sure I was given a proper Mother’s Day celebration, is gone.
 I don’t know what to do with the day or myself, knowing that her plans for us to celebrate our roles as mamas will be painfully absent.

-Last year on Mother’s Day, Emery and I celebrated our motherhood doing what we loved — we played in the dirt and planted three carloads of perennials in her front yard.
+Last year on Mother’s Day, Emery and I celebrated our motherhood by doing what we loved — we played in the dirt and planted three carloads of perennials in her front yard.
 Emery did what I never could on Mother’s Day.
+She asked for what she wanted.
 She told Miles she wanted to spend the day planting with me after our family brunch.
-It was her version of me wanting to go to the movies by myself for Mother’s Day, but unlike me, she asked for what she wanted and got it.
+It was her version of me wanting to go to the movies by myself for Mother’s Day.
 Miles took the children fishing, and Emery and I rolled up our sleeves and dug in the dirt.
 We planted, we laughed, we told stories, and we cried, all with the beautiful music of Stephen Sanchez in the background.
 Emery preferred the wild, untamed, and overgrown look of an English garden, whereas I preferred the orderly and tidy look of a French garden.
 I told her we would know exactly who planted what in three years, as her area would be a tangled mess.
 She smiled at me and said, “I know, Mom…exactly like I like it.”
 I told her it would be fun to see the results of our plantings on the following Mother’s Day, when much of what we planted would be beginning to show blooms.
 She suggested we do the same thing the following Mother’s Day.
 I agreed.
 I loved the tradition we had set into motion.

 Thomas and Grant, who I became a mother to before Emery was born, have mothered me since January 4th and the 48 hours that preceded that difficult day.
-They held me up, gave me their shoulders to cry into, came to me from another room when they heard me sobbing, and never once told me it would be ok, because we all knew it never would be.
+They held me up, gave me their shoulders to cry into, came to me from another room when they heard me sobbing, and never once told me it would be Ok, because we all knew it never would be.
 As we were leaving Emery’s hospital room the morning she died, Thomas said, “You can’t hold your sister’s hand while the machines that were keeping her alive are turned off and walk out of the room the same person.”
-He was so right.
+He was right.
 We are all changed, and our love of Emery and each other is holding us together.
-Through their love, I have found my respite and refuge and because they are a part of me, they are the ones who can help me carry the tremendous load of grief I have for the part of their life and mine that is missing.
+Through their love, I have found my bit of peace, and because they are a part of me, they are the ones who can help me carry the tremendous load of grief I have for the part of our lives that is missing.
 They have been by my side as we navigate this unfamiliar journey that often feels like an icy precipice with limited visibility on a knife-edge cliff.
-They have become my strength, my comfort, and the outstretched hands in person and words over the phone that have become my stability.
 They are my comfort.
 They are my world.
-They are my opening into the wisdom of how we will carry this grief and how to set it down, if only for a moment.
 They carry stories that only we know, that are now safeguarded for Emery and Miles’ children, Arlo and Muna.
-To Thomas and Grant, I’m honored that you call me Mom on this most difficult of Mothers’ Days and every day after.
+To Thomas and Grant, I’m honored that you call me Mom on this most difficult of Mother’s Days and every day after.
 You hold my heart.

 Emery’s Dad, Charlie, and I were with our girl for her first breath and also her last.
 We linked the circle of Emery’s being in the hospital room, overcrowded with machinery, anticipation, and hope, while time slipped and stalled and ended with a painful loss, whose depth we are still grappling with.
 And just as Thomas would later confirm, we filed out of her room, different from the people who had entered.

 I’ve been going through the files on my computer titled Emery.
-In it are countless letters and essays I’ve written to or about Emery, along with emails from her.
+In it are countless letters and essays I’ve written to or about Emery, along with her emails.
 I found the words I wrote for her Celebration of Life, and next to that, a copy of her death certificate.
-That last entry makes it feel like the file had been closed, but it hasn’t.
+That last entry makes it feel like the file was closed, but it wasn’t.
 It can’t be closed just like I can’t tell people I have two children.
 I have three, two of them living.
-In rereading the essays and letters, there is a common thread of my difficulties in letting go that started with her going to kindergarten and ended with her getting married, and eventually, moving to Colorado.
+In rereading the essays and letters, there is a common thread of my difficulties with letting go that began when she started kindergarten and continued through her marriage and eventual move to Colorado.
 I didn’t want to let go.
 I didn’t know how.
-I learned the night after getting her settled in her dorm room at college, when she called and asked if I could return to college and be her roommate, she didn’t know how to let go either.
+I learned the night after getting her settled in her dorm room at college, when she called and asked if I could return to college and be her roommate; she didn’t know how to let go, either.
 I knew she was joking, but I also understood the sentiment behind her words.
 We missed each other when we weren’t physically close.
 One of the letters I found in the collection was one she wrote me for my 60th birthday.
-I stopped and started it several times as it was painful to read and decided to include part of it given that it’s Mother’s Day.
+I stopped and started it several times as it was painful to read, and decided to include part of it, given that it’s Mother’s Day.

 August 30, 2015 (from Emery)

 “You taught me to always listen to my intuition and follow my heart.
-I’m so glad I listened to you because I wouldn’t be who I am today if it were not for you.
+I’m so glad I listened to you, because I wouldn’t be who I am today if it weren’t for you.

 This is what I’ve learned about the heart and the mother and child’s bond: